-Allows certain qualified individuals to take an exam without completing an apprenticeship program and allows DCP to issue stop work orders against certain licensees

-Currently, DCP must allow a person who did not participate in an apprenticeship program to take the exam for a license issued by certain boards if the applicant has demonstrated to the labor commissioner military training that is equivalent to an apprentice program.
-The bill additionally allows a person to take an exam without completing an apprenticeship program if he or she demonstrates to DCP, in consultation with the appropriate board for the license applied for, equivalent experience and training.
+Allows certain qualified individuals to take an exam without completing an apprenticeship program and allows DCP to issue stop work orders against certain licensees apprenticeship program take the exam for a license issued by certain boards if the applicant has demonstrated to the labor commissioner military training that is equivalent to an apprentice program.
+The bill additionally lets someone take an exam without completing an apprenticeship program if he or she demonstrates to DCP, in consultation with the appropriate board for the license applied for, equivalent experience and training.